AwesomeQuest/SimpleBLE.jl/README.md

 # SimpleBLE basics
 Bluetooth is a hierarchy
 - Bluetooth devices are called peripherals
-  - Those peripherals have services that then provide
+  - Those peripherals have services
     - Services have charecteristics
-      - Can be read and written to
+      - Charecteristics can be read and written to
       - Characteristics have descriptors
-        - Can be read and written to
+        - Descriptors can be read and written to

 # Usage example
 ```julia